She’s a hard road to the perfect night sky | Paul Le Comte

-Sometimes locations & shots are popular cliches because of their stunning beauty, the lighthouse at Nugget Point on the Catlins coast being one of those locations.
+Sometimes locations and shots are popular clichés because of their stunning beauty, the lighthouse at Nugget Point on the Catlins coast being one of those locations.

-The sky was actually glowing this warm light due to the effect of the cloud cover and a decent sea mist off the coast, & I feel it would be disingenuous to ‘correct’ the white balance to the familiar cooler night sky blues.
+The sky was actually glowing this warm light due to the effect of the cloud cover and a decent sea mist off the coast, and I felt it would be disingenuous to ‘correct’ the white balance to the familiar cooler night sky blues.

-As much as I’d love to capture the ‘perfect’ lighthouse astro image, not sure what that actually is & I’m super happy with this image.
+As much as I’d love to capture the ‘perfect’ lighthouse astro image, not sure what that actually is and I’m super happy with this image.

 7 image panorama